DM-be/HotelBooking-agent/README.md

 ![LUIS](Images/luis_service.PNG)

 Every response in a dialog is first interpreted by LUIS, according to the recognized intents actions can be taken.
-For example a user booking a room and realising he/she made a mistake about the checkin date can just say "change my check-in date to next monday" and LUIS would recognize this intent, extract monday as the check-in date and make it available for the bot framework to respond accordingly in code.
+For example a user booking a room and realising he/she made a mistake about the check-in date can just say "change my check-in date to next monday" and LUIS would recognize this intent, extract monday as the check-in date and make it available for the bot framework to respond appropiately.

 ![LUIS](Images/change_checkin.PNG)